 Customer service is no longer limited to phone calls.
 While the phone is still one of the primary support channels, it’s been surpassed by live chat as buyers’ customer service method of choice.
 Add in additional customer service mediums like social media and mobile apps, and the landscape becomes even more complex.

 Versatility is important not just in the support channels you offer, but in the expertise of the professionals who man them.
-62% of consumers say that a customer service representative’s knowledge or resourcefulness is key to a positive brand experience.
+Current research shows that a customer service representative’s knowledge or resourcefulness is key to a positive brand experience.